 |

-We hope you found the article of use and if you have any experiences that you feel should be added to this article that would benefit others, or you feel that some of the information that we have put is wrong then please do not hesitate to contact us (we are only human).
+We trust you found the article of use and if you have any experiences that you believe should be added to this article that would benefit others, or you feel that some of the information that we have put is wrong then please do not pause to contact us (we are only human).

 The contents of the web site are for general information only and are not intended to be relied upon for specific or general decisions.
 Appropriate independent professional advice should be paid for before making such a decision.